Role of an optometrist in Cataract management

 A cataract is the clouding of the natural lens in the eye.
 When the lens becomes cloudy, vision blurs and colours are distorted.
 Generally, cataracts are a natural result of ageing.
 There are possibilities that cataracts could also be caused by eye injuries, certain systemic diseases, previous infection, inflammation of the eye, prolonged steroid usage, and congenital in some rare cases.
 Babies may be born with a congenital cataract.

-If you have been diagnosed with a cataract, frequent visits to your optometrist become mandatory for a change in prescription for cataract management.
+If you have been diagnosed with a cataract, frequent visits to your optometrist or primarily one of the best cataract surgeons in Hyderabad become mandatory for a change in prescription for cataract management.

 Cataracts require surgeries at the later stage only.
 At the later stages of cataract, it becomes difficult to carry out daily activities such as driving, reading, and writing at the later stages of cataract.
 At the later stages of cataract, vision impairment begins to limit you.
 Your optometrist will discuss your surgery options and will further help in monitoring your cataracts.